Lina-Maatouk/Data332-TextAnalysis/README.md

 Our analysis begins by examining the various modes of complaint submission, including email, fax, web, phone, referral, and post mail.
 Next, we identify the top three companies with the most fraud alert problems, which are Equifax, Experian, and TransUnion Intermediate Holdings, Inc. We also investigate the top three states with the most fraud alert problems, which are California, Florida, and Georgia.

-Finally, we conduct a sentiment analysis using the NRC and Bing lexicons to determine the overall sentiment of the customer complaints.
-We use the NRC lexicon to identify the sentiment of the complaints such as fear.
-The Bing lexicon, on the other hand, assigns each word in the complaints a score of either positive or negative.
+Finally, we conduct a sentiment analysis using the NRC and Bing lexicons.
+The NRC helped us identify emotions like fear in the complaints, while the Bing lexicon gave us a score of either positive or negative for each word in the complaints.
+This gave us an idea of the overall sentiment expressed in the complaints.
+We also created a shiny app with interactive graphs for users to explore.
-You can find specific words used in the sentiment of fear used by each companies with the highest rate of fraud alert complaints on this shiny app: http://127.0.0.1:4267/

 ## Dependencies:
 * This code is an R script.